 This is how it is done

 First we divide the salary by the number of calculated working days included in the adjustment period.
 The result is multiplied by 21,5.

 Let’s look at a special adjustment period with five calculated working days.
 The salary of 300 euros paid for the period is converted as follows:

 - 300 € / 5 = 60 €

 - 60 € x 21,5 = 1290 €

 So € 300 earned during five calculated working days corresponds to € 1 290 earned in a month.

-So the income from work mentioned in the decision is not the salary that you actually received during the adjustment period, but the calculated monthly income.
+So the earned income mentioned in the decision is not the salary that was actually paid to you, but the calculated monthly income.